-2.1.5.4.1 North Oregon Coast
+2.1.5.1.1 North Oregon Coast

 Since 1977, the Salmon River Hatchery production has been tagged for use primarily as a PSC indicator stock for the NOC stock component.
 Because these fish are primarily harvested in fisheries north of the Council management area, the STT has not reviewed the procedure by which this indicator stock is used in estimating annual stock status.
-The 2021 NOC density from standard survey areas (Nehalem R. through the Siuslaw R.) was a decrease from 2020 (PFMC 2022, Appendix B, Table B-11).
+The 2022 NOC density from standard survey areas (Nehalem R. through the Siuslaw R.) was an increase from 2021 (PFMC 2022, Appendix B, Table B-11).

-Based on the density index of total spawners, the generalized expectation for NOC stocks in 2021 is below recent years' average abundance.
-Specifically, the 2021 spawner density in standard survey areas for the NOC averaged 92 spawners per mile, the third lowest since 2015.
+Based on the density index of total spawners, the generalized expectation for NOC stocks in 2023 is slightly above the recent five years' average density of 105 spawners per mile.
+Specifically, the 2022 spawner density in standard survey areas for the NOC averaged 106 spawners per mile, the second highest since 2017.

-2.1.5.4.2 Mid Oregon Coast
+2.1.5.1.2 Mid Oregon Coast

 Since 1977, the Elk River Hatchery production has been tagged for potential use as a PSC indicator stock for the MOC stock aggregate.
 Beginning in 2019, Elk River Hatchery production was included as a PSC indicator stock.
-Age-specific ocean abundance forecasts for 2021 are not currently available but are being developed.
-The STT has not undertaken a review of the methods used by Oregon Department of Fish and Wildlife (ODFW) staff in developing these abundance forecasts.
+Age-specific ocean abundance forecasts for 2023 are not currently available but are being developed.
+The STT has not undertaken a review of the methods used by Oregon Department of Fish and Wildlife (ODFW) staff in developing these abundance forecasts; however, the PSC has, and those findings and recommendations are published in the PSC Technical Report No. 35.

-The 2021 MOC density from standard survey areas (Coos and Coquille basins) averaged 10 adult spawners per mile, a decrease from 2020 (PFMC 2022, Appendix B, Table B-11).
-Fall Chinook escapement goals are currently under development for the South Umpqua and Coquille basins of the MOC.
+The 2022 MOC density from standard survey areas (Coos and Coquille basins) averaged 94 adult spawners per mile, an increase from 2021 (PFMC 2023, Appendix B, Table B-11).
+Fall Chinook escapement goals are currently under development for the South Umpqua and Coquille basins of the MOC

-2.1.5.5 South/Local Migrating Chinook (SOC group)
+South/Local Migrating Chinook (SOC group)